JuliaLang/Pkg.jl/docs/src/environments.md

 To disable the auto-precompilation, set `ENV["JULIA_PKG_PRECOMPILE_AUTO"]=0`.

+The indicators next to the package names displayed during precompilation indicate the status of that package's precompilation.

+- `[◐, ◓, ◑, ◒]` Animated "clock" characters indicate that the package is currently being precompiled.
+- `✓` A green checkmark indicates that the package has been successfully precompiled (after which that package will disappear from the list).
+If the checkmark is yellow it means that the package is currently loaded so the session will need to be restarted to access the version that was just precompiled.
+- `?` A question mark character indicates that a `PrecompilableError` was thrown, indicating that precompilation was disallowed, i.e. `__precompile__(false)` in that package.
+- `✗` A cross indicates that the package failed to precompile.

 ### Precompiling new versions of loaded packages

 If a package that has been updated is already loaded in the session, the precompilation process will go ahead and precompile